rjedwards105/rjedwards105/README.md

 - 👋 Hi, I’m @rjedwards105
 - 👀 I’m interested in software engineering and basketball.
 - 🌱 I’m currently learning python, html, java, css, javascript, and c++
-- 💞️ I’m looking to collaborate on project.
+- 💞️ I’m looking to collaborate on a project.
 - 📫 How to reach me: on discord @ mix70#5277

 <!---